bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 We have started maintaining [our own fork](https://github.com/bevyengine/bevy/tree/v0.8.0/crates/bevy_mikktspace) of the [gltf-rs/mikktspace crate](https://github.com/gltf-rs/mikktspace) so we can:
 1) update dependencies at the speed required for Bevy;
-2) [start reining in the unsafe code](https://github.com/bevyengine/bevy/pull/4932) (it currently uses unsafe Rust code auto-generated from the original `mikktspace.h` written in C).
+2) [start reining in the unsafe code](https://github.com/bevyengine/bevy/pull/4932), as it currently uses unsafe Rust code auto-generated from the original `mikktspace.h` written in C.

 ## Default to Linear Texture Filtering